Ethics Review Committee (ERC)

 - Executive Liaison and other staff resources as assigned by the PMI President & CEO

-- Board Communication Point of Contact is the PMI Vice Chair and he/she should make initial contact with Ethics Review Committee Chair in January
+- The Board Point of Contact will be designated by the Board of Directors, and will make initial contact with the Ethics Review Committee Chair in January

 Committee Composition And Terms: